 - Strep throat

-- Bad cold with very runny nose and/or bad cough, especially if it has kept the child awake at night
+- The common cold, but with very runny nose and/or bad cough, especially if it has kept the child awake at night

-- Communicable disease such as conjunctivitis (pink eye), impetigo, head lice, ringworm, or scabies
+- Communicable illness such as conjunctivitis (pink eye), impetigo, head lice, ringworm, or scabies